makandra/spreewald/README.md

 Run all tests for your current ruby version with `rake` or `rake matrix:tests`.
 To bundle use `rake matrix:install` first.

-Please note that you need [geordi](https://github.com/makandra/geordi) to run the integration tests.

 ### If you would like to contribute:

 - Fork the repository
 - Push your changes with specs
-- Make sure `rake` passes
+- Make sure `rake matrix:tests` passes
 - Regenerate the "Steps" section of this Readme with `rake update_readme`, if needed
 - Make a pull request